-Fundamental principles of microbiology with emphasis on the biology of bacteria and other microbes (metabolism, genetics, growth and death); their ecological relationships in natural and controlled environments and the interactions of pathogenic microorganisms and their human and animal hosts.
+226 Microbiology Fundamental principles of microbiology with emphasis on the biology of bacteria and other microbes (metabolism, genetics, growth and death); their ecological relationships in natural and controlled environments and the interactions of pathogenic microorganisms and their human and animal hosts.
 Lecture 3 hours, laboratory 3 hours.
-Prerequisites: CHM 161 or 221 and BIO 104 or 244; or consent of instructor.
+Prerequisites: CHM 161 or 221 and BIO 103 or 224 or 243.

-243, 244 Anatomy and 3,3 s.h.
-Physiology I, II
+243,244 Anatomy and 3,3 s.h.
+Physiology I,II

 Study of the structure and function of the ten major body systems.
 Supplementary topics include: the cell, fluids and electrolytes, and acid-base balance.
-Lecture 2 hours, laboratory 2 hours, recitation 1 hour.
+Lecture 2 hours, laboratory 2 hours.
 301 Genetics

 Principles of genetic theory with its application to plants, animals and humans and technique (including statistics).
 Lecture 3 hours, laboratory 3 hours.
-Prerequisite: 6 s.h. of biology; MTH 235 recommended.
+Prerequisite: 12 s.h. of biology including BIO 226; MTH 235 and CHM 361 recommended.

 317 Invertebrate Zoology 4 s.h.
 Morphologic and physiologic study of representative invertebrate organisms, with emphasis on the parasitic groups.
 Identification of invertebrate species stressing the parasitic adult and larval forms.
 Lecture 2 hours, laboratory 6 hours.
 Prerequisite: BIO 226.

-327 Immunology 3 s.h.

-Basic principles of immunology with emphasis on the nature of antigens and antibodies, the theories of the immune response and the application of principles in hypersensitivity, tumor and transplantation immunology.
-Lecture 3 hours.
-Prerequisite: BIO 226, 301 and CHM 361.
+4 s.h.
+328 Immunology Basic principles of immunology and serology with emphasis on the nature of antigens and antibodies, the theories of the immune response and the application of principles in hypersensitivity, tumor and transplantation immunology.
+Theory and practice of serological techniques including immunoprecipitation, agglutination and complement mediated cell lysis.
+Lecture 3 hours, laboratory 3 hours.
+Prerequisite: BIO 226 and CHM 361; BIO 301 recommended.

 350 Medical Mycology 4 s.h.
 Studies in the isolation and identification of fungi with emphasis on the fungi of medical importance.
 Lecture 3 hours, laboratory 3 hours.
 Prerequisite: BIO 226.

 361 Epidemiology 3 s.h.
 Study of factors involved in the occurrence and prevention of diseases within human populations.
 Prerequisite: BIO 226.

-371 Pathophysiology 3 s.h.
+371 Pathophysiology

-Study of disease processes affecting normal functioning of the human body in cardiovascular, pulmonary, endocrine, neurological and renal systems.
-Prerequisite: BIO 243, 244.
+3 s.h.
+Study of disease processes affecting normal functioning of the human body in cardiovascular. pulmonary, endocrine, neurological and renal systems.
+Prerequisite: BIO 243.244.

-402 Advanced Human Physiology
+402 Advanced Human 4 s.h.
+Physiology